Chris Glenn: Aviation and Friendship Flight 2005

 In 2005, Glenn co-piloted the Friendship Flight 2005 project with Takashi Nishimori, flying a light helicopter from Melbourne to Nagoya to commemorate the 25th anniversaries of sister-state and sister-city relationships, as well as Expo 2005 Aichi.

 The 12,000 km flight included 43 stops across six countries and two emergency landings, one requiring rescue services in Irian Jaya.
 Glenn holds helicopter pilot licenses from the FAA (United States), CASA (Australia), and JCAB (Japan).

 Following the 2011 Tōhoku earthquake and tsunami, Glenn was among volunteer helicopter pilots delivering supplies to affected areas.

 History and culture

 Glenn apprenticed in 1994 with Nagoya-based samurai armour craftsman Atsuta Shindō and studied martial arts including Owari Yagyū Shinkage-ryū and Enmei-ryū kobudō at Shunpukan Dōjō.

 In 2023, he became the first non-Japanese member of the board of the Japan Castle Association.

-In September 2025, Glenn was announced as the first non-Japanese person to portray Oda Nobunaga in the 71st Nagoya Festival Three Heroes Parade (三英傑行列), scheduled for 16–17 September 2025.
+In September 2025, Glenn became the first non-Japanese person to portray Oda Nobunaga in the 71st Nagoya Festival Three Heroes Parade (三英傑行列).